pfsense/docs/source/monitoring/traceroute.rst

 The traceroute page, located at **Diagnostics > Traceroute**, works like the *traceroute* command found on many platforms.
-It sends special packets which, as the name implies, trace a route across the network from the pfSense host to a remote host.
+It sends special packets which, as the name implies, trace a route across the network from the pfSense® host to a remote host.
 A list of hops between hosts will be displayed, along with response times, as long as the intervening hosts support (or don't filter) traffic required for traceroute to work.